What to expect

 Eligibility Requirements – PEC 2023

 Practice Education Course – FAQ

 Yes.
 The CAS will accept successful completion of the CIA PW and the PEC as meeting the requirements for the CAS COP.

-- Candidates who complete the CAS COP in the US by December 31, 2019, AND complete the CIA PW by December 31, 2019, will receive credit for the PEC until December 31, 2024.
+- Candidates who complete the CAS COP in the US by December 31, 2019, AND complete the CIA PW by December 31, 2019, will receive credit for the PEC (or the APLC and FCIA Module 2) until December 31, 2024.
 No recognition for the US COP will be granted for courses completed after January 1, 2020.